 The groundwater use facility registration and sustainability fee ordinance will apply to all groundwater users in the Petaluma Valley subbasin (an area extending from Penngrove south to San Pablo Bay).
-The ordinance will go into effect on August 28, 2022.
+The ordinance went into effect on August 28, 2022.

-The groundwater sustainability fee was adopted by a separate resolution and will be assessed on all groundwater users in the Petaluma Valley at a rate of $147 per acre-foot per year with actual fees determined based on actual and estimated extraction.
-A contribution from the County of Sonoma will reduce the fee for non-municipal groundwater users to $40 per acre-foot of groundwater pumped annually for fiscal year 2022-23.
+The groundwater sustainability fee was adopted by a separate resolution and is assessed on all groundwater users in the Petaluma Valley at a rate of $147 per acre-foot per year with actual fees determined based on actual and estimated extraction.
+A contribution from the County of Sonoma reduces the fee for non-municipal groundwater users to $40 per acre-foot of groundwater pumped annually for fiscal years 2022-23 and 2023-24.